alicefrsr/react-quiz/README.md

 # React Quiz

-> A simple React Quiz with 15 questions, with 4 possible answers.
+> A simple React Quiz with 15 questions, each with 4 possible answers.

 To learn and practice: useReducer, the Context API, how to set up a fake REST API Server using JSON-server.